ORF-4450/PracticeFMS/docs/Quickstart.md

 When prompted, press Enter to start a match countdown and to trigger sending the Game Specific String to the Driver Stations.
 The match will then run like normal, with the defaults of a 3-second countdown, followed by a 15 second Autonomous period, followed by a 3-second pause, followed by 135 seconds of Teleoperated period.

 ## Step 5: (Optional) E-stop a robot or the whole match.
 If the need arises that a robot needs to be E-stopped, there is a designated keyboard key for E-stopping each robot on the field.
-(These are all in the number row)
+(These are all in the number row, and based off the default configuration, check the console window during a match to see the keys for your specific configuration)

 | Red 1 | Red 2 | Red 3 | Blue 1 | Blue 2 | Blue 3 |
 |---|---|---|---|---|---|